5 Cooling fabrics – what are the best materials to keep you cool in summer?

 We might not have the best weather in the world, but when the sun comes out it really can get sweltering.
 But with such a plethora of fashions on the high-street, how can you make sure you’re buying the right clothes to keep you comfortable through the summer?

 As a rule, natural fabrics are more breathable and comfortable than synthetic materials, as well as being better for the environment.
-And as the heat can make your skin more sensitive, especially if you’re sweating, you’ll want to use a detergent that is dermatologically tested and hypoallergenic, such as Fairy Non Bio.
+And as the heat can make your skin more sensitive, especially if you’re sweating, you’ll want to use technology from a detergent that is dermatologically tested and hypoallergenic, such as Fairy Non Bio.

 The number one for summer, there’s nothing like a soft cotton T-shirt, a flowing cotton skirt or light chambray denim to keep you feeling fresh and cool.
 It’s naturally breathable and easy to wash.
+To keep your cotton sheets smelling fresh and clean, try using a gentle detergent, and remember – sunlight and fresh air can help remove any lingering odours!

 Broderie anglaise (the pretty lace-like patterns cut and embroidered into edges of the fabric) creates natural ventilation, and textures like seersucker keep it from clinging to the skin.
 If you can, look out for organic or sustainable cotton from the likes of H&M, M&S and Gap.